 How will my application be reviewed?

 Applications are reviewed by ORISE for eligibility and completeness and by DHS for strength and relevance to the DHS mission.
 Selected applications are then evaluated by the hosting sites chosen by the students.
-Mentors evaluate each application to determine if there is a match between the internship projects selected by the student and the student's knowledge, skills, and interests.
-If there is not a match at the student's first choice, an attempt is made to match at the student's second (and possibly third) choice.
-After matches are established, DHS approves project assignments and makes awards.
+Mentors evaluate each application to determine if there is a match between the internship projects selected by the student and the student’s knowledge, skills, and interests.
+If there is not a match at the student’s first choice, an attempt is made to match at the student’s second (and possibly third) choice.
+After matches are established, DHS approves project assignments and selected students are notified.

 In evaluating student applications, DHS and hosting site researchers consider the student’s academic record, reference reports, and essays.
 Preferences of the students and hosting sites are taken into consideration in assigning students to projects.
 All assignments are subject to DHS approval.

-How will I be notified when award selections are complete?
+How will I be notified when selections are complete?